mrider007/animated-components/readme.md

 **My Animated Components** is a collection of customizable React components built with Framer Motion for smooth animations.
 It provides buttons, icon buttons, and other interactive UI elements with different styles, sizes, and animations.

 ---
+## Documentation

+For detailed documentation and examples, visit the [official documentation](https://mukeshdev.vercel.app/my-animated-components).

 ## Features